ElTimuro/strategem-zero/README.md

 - Hosted on Vercel

 ## Upcoming
-- Rounds with a list to complete for points
 - Training Mode for practicing your build
+- More details for each round

 ## Know Issues